18.104.22.168 Centrelink provision of PPL funding amounts to employers

 Where an employer is required to provide PLP to an employee Centrelink must give the employer written notice of PPL funding amounts each time a PPL funding amount is deposited to their business' bank account.
 The notice must name the employee for whom the PPL funding amount has been paid, the amount of the PPL funding amount, the PPL days (1.1.P 170) covered by the amount and the daily amount of PLP payable for each of the PPL days.
 If the employer has several employees receiving PLP, Centrelink provides details of the PPL funding amount deposited to the employer's account for each employee.

-Centrelink may require a person (including an employer) to provide information or produce a document that is in the person's custody or under their control for the purposes of:
+Centrelink may require a person (including an employer) to provide information or produce a document for the purposes of:

 - determining whether PLP should be paid by an employer or Centrelink and, if through an employer, which employer, or

-- ensuring compliance by an employer with their obligations under the PPLAct.
+- ensuring compliance by an employer with their obligations under the PPLAct, or

 In relation to debts owed to the Commonwealth under the PPLAct, Centrelink can require the debtor, including an employer, to provide information or produce a document relevant to the debtor's financial circumstances or can require a person to provide information or produce a document that would help locate the debtor or that is relevant to the debtor's financial circumstances.